rachelywong/AdventureGame/README.md

-/*In the class Main, TicTacToe code procided by Dr. Verwaal was used
+/*TicTacToe code/class that was  provided by Dr. Verwaal was used
 	Title: TicTacToeBoard.java, TicTacToeGame.java and TicTacToeFameProcedural.java
 	Author: Nathaly Verwaal
 	Date: 02/20/19